Data driven weak universal consistency

-Let $\cP$ be a collection of distributions over the naturals $\naturals=\sets{1,2,\ldots}$.
-Let $\cP^\infty$ be the measures induced over infinite sequences of numbers from $\naturals$ by \iid sampling from distributions in $\cP$. $\cP^\infty$ is called strongly compressible~\cite{Fit72,Dav73} if there is a measure $q$ satisfying
+\bDefinition Let $\cP$ be a collection of probability distributions on $\naturals$, and $\cP^\infty$ the corresponding collection of probability measures on $\naturals^\infty$ induced by \iid assignments from the individual probability distributions in $\cP$.
+Then $\cP^\infty$, or equivalently $\cP$, is called \emph{strongly compressible} if there is a probability measure $q$ on $\naturals^\infty$ satisfying